MasoniteFramework/docs/advanced/autoloading.md

 ### InvalidAutoloadPath

-This exception will be thrown if any of your autoload paths contain a forward slash like:
+This exception will be thrown if any of your autoload paths end with a forward slash like the first element in this list:

 ```python
 AUTOLOAD = [